Ubuntu 12.10 now Available

 I have the release preview installed on my laptop and all seemed to work good, still have a problem with the Intel graphics drivers not controlling the screen resolution right but that seems to be something that lots of people with different laptops and distributions are having for well over 3 years.
 But if you run Ubuntu its doesn’t cost anything to update, or if you want to try it out download the DVD image and boot a system without having to change anything and see if you can use it for your computer.

-Posted on October 18, 2012, in Applications, Desktops, Distributions, Laptops, Linux, Servers, Ubuntu and tagged distributions, download, DVD, Facebook, Flickr, Google, Intel, laptop, Linux, linux distribution, open source applications, Ubuntu, web apps.
+Posted on October 18, 2012, in Applications, Archive, Desktops, Distributions, Laptops, Linux, Servers, Ubuntu and tagged distributions, download, DVD, Facebook, Flickr, Google, Intel, laptop, Linux, linux distribution, open source applications, Ubuntu, web apps.
 Bookmark the permalink.
 Leave a Comment.